 The on-board sewage treatment plant and its treatment-relevant components were identified from the data plate.
 The test was carried out on the basis of the manufacturer’s guide to checking the plant components and parameters relevant to sewage treatment.

 A. Component testing

-Additional treatment-relevant components which are listed in the manufacturer’s guide to checking the plant components and parameters relevant to sewage treatment or Part II Annex 4 are to be entered here.
+Additional treatment-relevant components which are listed in the manufacturer’s guide to checking the plant components and parameters relevant to sewage treatment or Appendix 8 Part II Annex 4 are to be entered here.